Color and Distance Sensor¶

 method should detect.Specify only colors that you wish to detect in your application.
 This way, the full-color measurements are rounded to the nearest desired color, and other colors are ignored.
 This improves reliability.

-If you give no arguments, the currently chosen colors will be returned as a tuple.
+If you give no arguments, the currently chosen colors will be returned.

 Built-in light